tabby-ai/m2-sub/README.md

 # Additional Merchant ID module for Magento

-Allow merchnat to use additional merchant ID for some products
+Allow merchants to use additional merchant ID for some products

 ## Installation